-Arm Raises is an effective exercise for isolating the front head of the shoulders.
+Arm Raise exercise is an effective exercise for isolating the front head of the shoulders.

 Arm Raises also engages the lateral head of the shoulders, upper back and traps.